HaikuArchives/TrackGit/README.md

 Tracker Addon for Git Version Control System.

+TrackGit provides user with GUIs for various Git commands.
+The implementation was done using [LibGit2](http://libgit2.github.com/).

+TrackGit uses the Dynamic population of menu.
+The commit which adds this feature in Haiku is [here](https://review.haiku-os.org/#/c/haiku/+/164/).

 ## About

 This project is done under [Google Summer of Code 2018](https://summerofcode.withgoogle.com/organizations/4821756754264064/#4903524337451008).
 The mentor for this project is [Stephan Aßmus](https://github.com/stippi).
-The progress wiki is [here](https://github.com/Hrily/TrackGit/wiki) and the detailed progress reports can be found at [my Haiku blog](https://www.haiku-os.org/blog/hrily).
+The source code revision history is available on [GitHub](https://github.com/Hrily/TrackGit/) which also includes a [progress wiki](https://github.com/Hrily/TrackGit/wiki/).
+More detailed progress reports can be found at [my Haiku blog](https://www.haiku-os.org/blog/hrily).

 The project proposal can be found [here](https://drive.google.com/file/d/1nailoOCGmpRVo3sZ8mdXGmpuWxXdgf1T/view).